MuhAliejaz47/Machine-Learning/Image Classification using CNN/Read_Me.txt

 7. Frog
 8. Horse
 9. Ship
-10.Truck
+10. Truck

 Note:

 Make sure to ask any questions that you want.

-First of all the program might take some time to download the data and train but once that model it train just store the train model and load it so that it doesnot have to train everytime you run it.
+For the first time, the program might take some time to download the data.

+No time will be taken to train the model as I have already provided the trained model with the execution files.

-You donot need to download anything else additionally
+You do not need to download anything else additionally.

-Try you own selected images and check if the predictions are good or not.
+Try your own selected images and check if the predictions are good or not.

 Make the code your own enjoy :)